adamleon/ais2105/README.md

 If you're using VSCode, click the small green icon in the lower left corner.
 Click then "Attack to Running Container" and select the running container.
 A new window pops up, which will be your main development platform.

-The ´src´ folder on your computer is linked to the ´/workspaces/ros2_ws/src´ folder inside your docker container, so any files changed or added in either place will be synced.
+The `src` folder on your computer is linked to the `/workspaces/ros2_ws/src` folder inside your docker container, so any files changed or added in either place will be synced.